North Dakota Licensing Requirements for Audiology and Speech-Language Pathology

 - Any person licensed in the state from engaging in their profession

 - Nonresidents who are not licensed in the state may provide services for no more than five days in any calendar year in cooperation with a licensed practitioner.

-The Board of Examiners may waive the examination requirement if the applicant presents proof of licensure in another state with equivalent standards.
+The Board of Examiners may grant licensure to an applicant who holds a current license in good standing in another state with equivalent standards.